Big game against Connacht today?

 Because of injuries, youngsters have been called upon this season and it’s fair to say they’ve all taken their opportunity.
 It’s very exciting for the fans and the club.

-Hailing from , aren't you?
+Hailing from Australia, aren’t you?

-Wished you had shot at ?
+Wished you had shot at Super Rugby?

 I was in the Waratahs academy and it was a big goal of mine.
 It didn’t happen, unfortunately.
 But it’s fair to say I’m pretty happy to be where I am now.

-Feeling at home in then?
+Feeling at home in Gloucester then?

 How did the move to Gloucester come about?

-My agent told me there was an opportunity to join in National League Two so I thought I'd have a crack and see what happens.
+My agent told me there was an opportunity to join Clifton in National League Two so I thought I’d have a crack and see what happens.
 I played for them last season and from there Gloucester picked me up.

 Have you ever seen Laurie Fisher without his hat?